 Most USB-C ports are built on the second-generation USB 3.1 data-transfer standard, which transfers data at 10Gbps.
 Thunderbolt 3 and 4 ports, the most common standard, transfer data at up to 40Gbps.
 Thunderbolt 4 differs very slightly in that it supports a theoretical maximum of 32Gbps for external storage devices, but you probably won’t notice the difference.

-There are some exceptions, which you can largely ignore.
-A new USB 3.2 Gen 2×2 spec can pair two 10Gbps channels together, creating an aggregate 20Gbps hub.
+There is also a USB 3.2 Gen 2×2 spec that can pair two 10Gbps channels together, creating an aggregate 20Gbps hub.
 (This is really only for external gaming-class SSDs.)
 And while the vast majority of Thunderbolt 3-equipped laptops are designed with four PCIe lanes for a total of 40Gbps, some laptops only ship with two PCIe lanes for a total of 20Gbps.
-(A Dell support page, for example, details its four-lane and two-lane laptops.)
-Essentially, a 20Gbps connection should be enough for a single 4K monitor running at 60Hz, with a bit of extra bandwidth for other data transfers among connected peripherals.)
+You don’t need to worry about this.

 For the sake of completeness, we’re going to detail some of the differences below.
-But if you’re new to this, let us reiterate: Thunderbolt 3 and 4 are basically the same, and Thunderbolt 5 won’t be an issue until 2024.
-Don’t sweat the details.
+But if you’re new to this, let us reiterate: Thunderbolt 3 and 4 are basically the same, and Thunderbolt 5 won’t be an issue until later in 2024.

 Think of Thunderbolt 4 as the more restrictive version of Thunderbolt 3, with less room for any gotchas.